Darkspawn: Development

 Gaider decided that the Darkspawn would incessantly search for the Old Gods who are slumbering deep underground.
 The Darkspawn would invade the subterranean network of dwarven kingdoms known as the Deep Roads, and displace the dwarves from most of their cities.
 When an Old God is found the Darkspawn extend their Taint, which transforms the dragon into an Archdemon.
 When the Archdemon rises to the surface, the Darkspawn follow it as a "Blight", corrupting the surface as they go and spread across the land like swarms of locust.
 People who were wounded by a Darkspawn in battle or became infected by Darkspawn blood eventually succumb to the Taint and become Darkspawn themselves.
 In response, the various civilizations of the world realize they need to defend themselves against the Darkspawn.
 The Grey Warden Order arose as part of a trial and error response to permanently slay an Archdemon in order to stop a Blight and disperse the Darkspawn.

 Besides the origin story presented by Gaider, little was revealed about the Darkspawn, their biology or their society prior to the release of Origins.
 BioWare staff said in promotional material and interviews that the Darkspawn are essentially corrupted equivalents of the sentient races of Thedas; hurlocks, genlocks, shrieks and ogres are converted from human, dwarf, elf and Qunari stock respectively.
 Then-Creative Director of the series Mike Laidlaw described the Darkspawn as sadistic, marauding beings with no redeeming qualities.
 At a predetermined point in the narrative of Origins, the player encounters a boss fight with a Broodmother, a large, grotesque creature mutated from a female victim, who now function as part of the reproductive caste of Darkspawn society.
 Players also encounter various animals mutated by the Taint into monstrous versions of their original selves, such as blight wolves, bearskarns, corrupted spiders, and so on.
-Subsequent sequels in various media have further explored series lore about the Darkspawn and the Taint, including their connection to the Grey Wardens, the nature of the phenomena known as "the Calling" which drives the Darkspawn to seek the Old Gods and the Wardens to end their lives in battle before their time, and so on.
+Subsequent sequels in various media have further explored series lore about the Darkspawn and the Taint, including their connection to the Grey Wardens, the nature of the phenomenon known as "the Calling" which drives the Darkspawn to seek the Old Gods and the Wardens to end their lives in battle before their time, and so on.

 Darkspawn characters are playable in the Darkspawn Chronicles, a downloadable content pack (DLC) for Origins which is presented as an alternate history retelling of the game's events and is non-canon.
 Rob Bartel, lead designer of the DLC, believed that putting the player into the role of a Darkspawn unit, and showing the capture of the human nation of Ferelden's capital city and fall from the Darkspawn's perspective is "an interesting thread that players would want to experience".
 Bartel said the Dragon Age franchise is "complex and multifaceted" with many different stories out there that could be told, and he positioned the Darkspawn Chronicles as a powerful visceral experience.
 He described the lives of the Darkspawn as "brutish, cruel, and short, but that's part of what makes them compelling.